liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/secure-store-service-retirement-in-microsoft-365.md

 ## Automatic retirement

 Microsoft will manage the retirement process automatically.
-Administrators do not need to take any manual steps to disable Secure Store Service.
+Administrators don't need to take any manual steps to disable Secure Store Service.
 Once retired, the service will no longer be available, and any existing configurations will be removed.

 ## Recommended replacement technology: Azure Key Vault

 We encourage you to explore using Azure Key Vault to replace Secure Store Service solutions in SharePoint in Microsoft 365.
-Although there is no direct migration from Secure Store Service to Azure Key Vault, it supports a modern, cloud-first credential and secret management experience.
+Although there's no direct migration from Secure Store Service to Azure Key Vault, it supports a modern, cloud-first credential and secret management experience.
 Azure Key Vault can integrate with various Microsoft 365 services and external data sources through its secure and scalable architecture.

 To learn more about Azure Key Vault, see the links in the [More information](#more-information-about-azure-key-vault) section.